craigwheeler/react-chat/README.md

 ## Getting Started

-#### To run the development server cd into client and server folders and install all dependencies
+#### To start the development server install all dependencies at the root and client folder

-#### cd into the server dir and run the following to start the local dev environment
+#### Once installed run the following to start the local dev environment

 ```
-npm run dev
+npm start
 ```

 ## Connecting to a shared chat